Hint1k/myapp/README.md

 - All planned features have been added

 C) To-do list:
-- Handles errors for all classes
-- Update all tests after that
+- Update / Check all tests due to lots of classes updates

 Installation info:
 1) Create file "secret.properties" on this path: src/main/resources/